6 Lessons Learned from Pandemic Selling

 Science tells us that periods of adversity and hardship become etched into people’s minds.
 In fact, having your brain biochemically hit the record button when things go sideways is evolution’s way of helping us remember how to get out of sticky situations.

-It also means that, as a seller, if you act in a pushy, inappropriate, or in an unempathetic way towards a customer during those tough times, the feelings of resistance left by those biochemical markers won’t fade easily.
+It also means that, as a seller, if you act in a pushy, inappropriate, or unempathetic way towards a customer during those tough times, the feelings of resistance left by those biochemical markers won’t fade easily.

 In a pandemic where adversity abounds, remember to be kind to your customers because they’ll remember that too!